keknight/DSE_511_project3/README.md

 # NASA Asteroid Classification

 ## Project Intro/Objective
-The purpose of this project is to predict whether an asteroid is hazardous or not.
+The purpose of this project is to predict whether an asteroid is hazardous or not using data provided by NASA.

 ## Methods Used
 * Data analysis and visualization